Jtboone1/Concurrent_A3/README.md

 ## Can you reuse your synchronization mechanism?
 Why or why not?

 I used a Cyclic Barrier for my solution, which resets it's count once the the count reaches zero.
-Therefor I can reuse my mechanism.
-I would just need to call the reset method on the Cyclic barrier instead of creating a new one for each layer.
+Therefor I can reuse my mechanism as once it has completed it's countdown, it will reset to the initial state.
+That is the reason it is called a Cyclic Barrier.

 If I were to use a countdown latch, the countdown would never reset, therefor I could not reuse my mechanism if it were part of my solution.